H0L0theBard/EdgeBoost/README.md

 https://youtu.be/G-S7k37bvTI

 ### Install Guide:
-- Download mod using the green button up the top of the page
+- Download the mod through the releases section
 - Unzip the file
 - Place into the R2Northstar/mods folder
 - Have fun I guess.